-Hedged Transaction Number and Type of Derivative Employed Notional Amount Period of Hedge Rate Swap Accounting Treatment Parent Company: Variable-interest rate borrowings 2 floating-to-fixed swaps \$250.0 9/07 to 8/11 0.3% to 4.8% Cash flow hedge Enterprise Products Partners: Senior Notes C 1 fixed-to-floating swap \$100.0 1/04 to 2/13 6.4% to 2.3% Fair value hedge Senior Notes G 3 fixed-to-floating swaps \$300.0 10/04 to 10/14 5.6% to 1.5% Fair value hedge Senior Notes P 7 fixed-to-floating swaps \$400.0 6/09 to 8/12 4.6% to 2.7% Fair value hedge Duncan Energy Partners: Variable-rate borrowings 3 floating-to-fixed swaps \$175.0 9/07 to 9/10 0.3% to 4.6% Cash flow hedge
+Hedged Transaction Number and Type of Derivative Employed Notional Amount Period of Hedge Rate Swap Accounting Treatment Enterprise Products Partners: Senior Notes C 1 fixed-to-floating swap \$100.0 1/04 to 2/13 6.4% to 2.3% Fair value hedge Senior Notes G 3 fixed-to-floating swaps \$300.0 10/04 to 10/14 5.6% to 1.5% Fair value hedge Senior Notes P 7 fixed-to-floating swaps \$400.0 6/09 to 8/12 4.6% to 2.7% Fair value hedge Duncan Energy Partners: - Variable-rate borrowings 3 floating-to-fixed swaps \$175.0 9/07 to 9/10 0.3% to 4.6% Cash flow hedge

 Changes in the fair value of the interest rate swaps and the related hedged items in a fair value hedge were recorded on the balance sheet with the offset recorded as interest expense.
 Cash flow hedges fix the interest rate paid on floating rate debt with the difference between the floating rate and fixed rate being recorded as an increase or decrease to interest expense.
-This combined activity resulted in a decrease in interest expense of \$1.4 million for the three months ended March 31, 2010 and an increase in interest expense of \$4.7 million for the three months ended March 31, 2009.
+This combined activity resulted in a decrease in interest expense of \$4.3 million for the three months ended March 31, 2010 and an increase in interest expense of \$0.6 million for the three months ended March 31, 2009.

-The following table summarizes Enterprise Products Partners' forward starting interest rate swaps outstanding at March 31, 2010, which hedge the underlying benchmark interest payments related to the forecasted issuances of debt:
+The following table summarizes our forward starting interest rate swaps outstanding at March 31, 2010, which hedge the underlying benchmark interest payments related to the forecasted issuances of debt: